BrocksiNet/bootstrap-css-variable-transformer/docs/transformer-usage.md

 **Structure:**

-Each configuration file should be a JSON object where keys are the literal values (e.g., hex codes like `#0d6efd`) or existing variable names (e.g., `--bs-primary`) to find in the input CSS, and values are the corresponding theme variable names (e.g., `--theme-primary`) to replace them with.
+Each configuration file should be a JSON object where keys are the literal values (e.g., hex codes like `#0d6efd`) or existing variable names (e.g., `--original-var`) to find in the input CSS, and values are the corresponding theme variable names (e.g., `--theme-primary`) to replace them with.

 **Example Base (`theme-mapping.json`):**